About the scheme

 - Surveyors who are not acting as relevant authorities for land division applications seeking planning consent.

-Council and Joint Planning Board assessment panels can include up to one elected member of a maximum panel of five members in total.
+Council and Joint Planning Board assessment panels can include an elected member or former elected members who are not accredited professionals.
 The council needs to be satisfied that a person is appropriately qualified to act as a member of the assessment panel based on the person's experience in local government.

-To become an Accredited Professional, practitioners will need to be accredited by the Chief Executive of the Department of Planning, Transport and Infrastructure (DPTI), known as the Accreditation Authority.
+To become an Accredited Professional, practitioners will need to be accredited by the Chief Executive of the Attorney-General's Department (AGD), known as the Accreditation Authority.